It's normal to feel moody or sad at times. But with depression, a sad or bad mood lasts for weeks, months, or even longer.

 If you think you might be depressed:

-If you don't have an adult you can turn to, reach out to someone at a help line.
+- If you don't have an adult you can turn to, reach out to someone at a help line.
 There are people there to talk with 24/7.
 They can listen and guide you on how to get the help you need.
-In the United States, start with SAMHSA's free helpline at 800-662-4357.
+In the United States, start with SAMHSA's free helpline at 800-662-HELP (4357) for provider referrals in your area.
+Or you can text your zip code to 435748 (HELP4U) for referrals.

 If you are going through depression, there are many things that can help you get better.
 And there is always someone who will help.